 The Experts below are selected from a list of 2748 Experts worldwide ranked by ideXlab platform

-Gunter Rockendorf – 1st expert on this subject based on the ideXlab platform
+Gunter Rockendorf – One of the best experts on this subject based on the ideXlab platform.

 unglazed pvt collectors as additional Heat source in Heat pump systems with Borehole Heat ExchangerEnergy Procedia, 2012Co-Authors: Erik Bertram, Jens Glembin, Gunter RockendorfAbstract: